ChangGeHundredfold/cifar10-neural-network/README.md

 ### Visualiztion

 Run "src/main.ipynb" to see the training and testing results of the model with best hyper params.
-The best model weight will be saved in "best_model_weights.pkl".
+The best model weight will be saved in "src/best_model_weights.pkl".

 ## Implementation Details